microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraUser.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The New-EntraUser cmdlet creates a user in Microsoft Entra ID.
+the New-EntraUser cmdlet creates a user in Microsoft Entra ID.

-## EXAMPLES
+## Examples

 ### Example 1: Create a user using MailNickName parameter